erikhyrkas/snakes/training_data/llama-wiki-6.md

 Visitors should be aware that hiking in the Grand Canyon can be hazardous.
 They should bring plenty of water and food, and be prepared for extreme weather conditions.

 Remember to respect the park's rules and regulations to ensure a safe and enjoyable visit.

----

-[Reference links]

-Note: This article is intended to provide basic information about the Grand Canyon.
-If you need more detailed or specialized knowledge, please consult additional sources.
 <end>

 Write a wiki article about Polar bear.<start>**Polar Bear**